Still figuring out which one to go with — Google Sheets or Excel Sheets?

 There is an old-school method of importing marketing data into a spreadsheet is — exporting CSV and then importing them again and manually copying/pasting data or even both.
 This is where tools like Supermetrics come into play, the tool allows you to automate the data pulling in Google Sheets and Microsoft Excel.

-If you use Supermetrics with Excel, you will be able to integrate Excel right with Google Analytics, Google Ads, LinkedIn, etc. What’s more, you also have the option to use the Excel add-ins to easily embed content directly right into the Excel documents.
+If you use Supermetrics with Excel, you will be able to integrate Excel right with Google Analytics, Google Ads, LinkedIn, etc. What’s more, you also have the option to use the Excel add-ins to embed content directly right into the Excel documents easily.

 If you use Supermetrics for Google Sheets, you can do the same as you do with Excel.
 However, Google Sheets are flexible and friendly when it comes to connecting to other data sources and integrations.
 The best part, Google Sheets integrates well with other Google products such as — Google Analytics, Google Data Studio, and Google Slides.
 What’s more, it is super easy to integrate with other tools and platforms such as Zapier, CRM solutions, and other tools.